 6. Sleep consistently

 When you sleep, your brain sorts through what matters and what doesn’t.
 That’s why many creatives talk about waking up with ideas or solving problems while asleep.
 It’s not a magical formula; the brain is able to, essentially, filter through everything while we sleep.

 7. Work in time blocks

 Many business owners cite that freedom is a top reason they work for themselves.
 But, without structure, freedom can also be a trap.
-For example, if you sit down to work on a project, you can justify spending way more time than is needed because you’re setting your own hours.
+When setting your own hours, it’s easy to justify spending excessive time on a project.

 This can be inefficient and demoralizing because you’ll always feel behind.
 Time blocks will hold you accountable to produce within a set timeframe.
 You’ll become more aware of your energy and limitations and know when it’s best to give yourself a break.

 Productivity is ever-evolving.
 I hope this article has sparked some ideas, and you can work them into your cadence.

 One last word of encouragement: don’t be too hard on yourself.
 There’s often a misconception that every business owner is made of iron and never struggles.
 From my conversations over the years, I know the opposite is true.
 So, if you’re having a hard time with productivity, remember that is normal.
 It’s a process to increase output.